Skip to main content

 Software Development

-The Software Development Life Cycle (SDLC) is a structured process that guides the creation and maintenance of software.
-It typically includes several key phases: planning, analysis, design, implementation, testing, deployment, and maintenance.
-Each phase helps teams stay organized and focused on delivering quality results.
+The Software Development Life Cycle (SDLC) outlines the step-by-step process for producing reliable and efficient software.
+It typically includes phases like requirements gathering, system design, implementation, testing, deployment, and maintenance.
+Each phase helps teams stay organized and ensures the final product meets both user expectations and business requirements.

 Testing and Debugging